 Tip: First read the question, then go to the last answer and start reading the answers back-to-front after skipping those with scores of -1, 0, and 1.
 Make sure you have an hour to spare.

-Here is some programming jargon which I have either coined, or picked up and doing my best to increase its popularity:
+Here is some programming jargon which I have coined:

 Magical Incantation

-Any code statement, function argument, command line, formulation, or construct that is necessary to get something to work as intended, which one could have never guessed, and for which absolutely no hint was provided.
-Also, any such construct which, after being put to use, one could never infer what it accomplishes by just looking at it.
-Of course, in theory, everything is understandable if you read the book, but a) #AintNoBodyGotNoTimeFoDat, and b) are you seriously expecting programmers to memorize entire books of jargon?
+Any statement, argument, command, formulation, or construct that a) is necessary to get something to work as intended, b) one could have never guessed, and c) absolutely no hint for it was provided.
+Also, any construct that one could never infer what it accomplishes, either after a quick look, or after in-depth study and extensive reasoning.

 PEARL